benchopt/benchopt/doc/benchmark_workflow/run_benchmark.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 As benchmarks get bigger, it becomes impractical to run benchmarks using flags.
-It is here where the configurations files are handy.
+It is here where configurations files are handy.
 Using a ``YAML`` file, you
-can describe all details of the benchmark run and execute instead
+can describe all details of the benchmark run and afterward execute

 .. code-block:: bash

     benchopt run . --config ./example_config.yml

-Here is the look ``example_config.yml`` if we were to run the two previous example into a single one.
+Here is the look the configuration file ``example_config.yml`` if we were to run the two previous example into a single one.

 .. code-block:: yml